 Knocking Out Parkinson's Disease and Movement Disorders

-The Movement Disorders Clinic at Barrow Neurological Institute is led by Abraham Lieberman, MD, and is internationally recognized as a top center for the treatment of PD and other movement disorders.
+The Muhammad Ali Movement Disorders Center at Barrow Neurological Institute is led by Abraham Lieberman, MD, and is internationally recognized as a leading center for the treatment of Parkinson's disease and movement disorders.

 Movement disorders is a subspecialty in neurology that focuses on diagnosing and treating people with illnesses that affect movements.
-This includes evaluating a range of symptoms such as involuntary movements (tremors or jerky movements), slowness or interruptions in movements, abnormal posturing, and twisting or stiffness of the limbs.
+This includes evaluating a range of symptoms such as:

-The Movement Disorders Clinic is part of the Barrow Neurology Clinics and accepts most insurance plans.
+The Movement Disorders Center is part of the Department of Neurology at Barrow Neurological Institute.
+We accept most insurance plans.

 - Huntington's disease